garden-io/garden/examples/code-synchronization/README.md

 ## Usage

-Just run the dev mode :)
+You are now ready to run dev mode

 ```sh
 garden dev